pmusialik-intive/cats-electron/README.md

 - review the code deeply to unify naming conventions for better clarity and consistency,
 - consider using react-query or Redux instead of contexts,
 - store API url in .env,
-- create more testing utils.
+- create more testing utils and mocks.